Justar96/memory-pickle-mcp/README.md

 ## � Troubleshooting

 **Agent seems confused or data looks wrong?**
-1. Try the data integrity tools: `validate_database` or `repair_orphaned_data`
+1. For a complete fresh start: delete the `.memory-pickle` folder
-2. For a complete fresh start: delete the `.memory-pickle` folder
+2. Check the [Installation Guide](docs/INSTALLATION.md) for setup issues
-3. Check the [Installation Guide](docs/INSTALLATION.md) for setup issues
+3. Verify the `MEMORY_PICKLE_WORKSPACE` environment variable points to your project

 **Tools not working?**
 - Ensure you're using the latest version: `npx -y @cabbages/memory-pickle-mcp`